Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/AudioCodec/AudioCodec - Output Sine Wave.rst

 As RTL8722DM MINI have a built in microphone on the board, there is no need for any external microphone.

-Open the example, “Files” -> “Examples” -> “AmebaAudioCodec” -> “OutputSineWave”.
+Open the example, "Files" -> "Examples" -> "AmebaAudioCodec" -> "OutputSineWave".

 |image03|